moisesriestra/moodle-early-performance-prediction/README.md

 ### Unsupervised models

+The process developed for the unsupervised models aggregate the variables stored generated to obtain a subset of variables that should be easily explained when analizing the clusters.
+This aggregation was performed using the FeautreAggregation package in scikit-learn library and the resulting number of features were 4 when the initial dataset has up to 60 variables.

+Finally, generate the clusters using the KMeans algorithm.
+The number of clusters was selected between 1 to 10 and the optimum number of clusters obtained is 6.

 ## Code

 NOTE: it's possible that code needs to be adapted to fit your system path / installation.
 Some paths should be adapted.

 ### Supervised training

-The code for launching the supervised training is stored in `code\supervised` folder and it receives 3 parameters in this order:
+The code for launching the supervised training is stored in `code/supervised` folder and it receives 3 parameters in this order:

 * **Time**: options available are *0.1*, *0.25*, *0.33*, *0.5*
 * **Grade**: options available are *2.5*, *5.0*, *8.5*